 3. From what I understand this was the advanced group.
 The Evo did not provide a point-by for a LONG time despite it being obvious the NSX was faster.
 I'd be inclined to be on the guy's tail if he resolutely failed to notice a faster car behind to get his attention.

 4. Maybe one day I'll listen to it again but I didn't notice it the first time around.

 Please elaborate on your qualifications to provide this unsolicited feedback, thanks.
 I think you owe it to the OP.

 '94 Miata "nelli", '90 Spec Miata "Rat", '08 CR-V, '11 Pilot

 10:00 & 2:00?: nice theory in a perfect world ie Texas.

 Regardless, this was session 1, lap 1 - 4.
 Not making any excuses but I was just getting warmed up out there.
 Hopefully I'll have better luck on 05/17.
 Stay tuned...

 10 and 2 is what I use when getting ice cream

 '05 silverstone.
 CTSC.
-Arc Titanium.
+ARC Titanium.
 GT1-F1 headers.
-KW Competition dampers.
-Stoptech BBK.
-VRH lift.
+JRZ Race dampers, Carbon Ceramic BBK.

 i was quite impressed with my NSX on the track, GT3 RS was a tad out of my league because i was on street tires and stock brakes... clearly he overpowered me, but it seems you could still brake later in the NSX to make up whatever ground is lost by the acceleration.
 (Tsuchiya's Super Late Braking Technique!!!) i am quite positive R compounds and better brakes would close the gap significantly.